-Ronda Rousey Got Me Pregnant: A Memoir
+Ronda Rousey Got Me Pregnant

-Like a true friend, Ronda Rousey found me when I was down and out.
+Like a true friend, Ronda found me when I was down and out.

 I was working 14 hours a day at a job that paid very little.
-It was monotonous—endless days spent mostly sitting around.
+It was monotonous, endless days spent mostly sitting around.
 The kind of job where your brain starts to melt and you aren't sure if you are still a human being with conscious thought at the end of it.
-The kind of job where you are so bored, you actually have time to read a full New Yorker article, like all the way to the last page.
-Not just skimming either, but rather reading every single word.
+The kind of job where you are so bored that you actually have time to read a full New Yorker article, like all the way to the last page.
+Not just skimming either, but reading every single word.
 That's how Ronda found me, and I will never leave her side.

 I like sports.
 I grew up playing sports.
 But I have never been into combat sports.
 The idea of two people punching each other in the face over and over felt like gratuitous violence rather than fun entertainment.
 MMA seemed even more brutal and unnecessary than boxing.
 So I was surprised the first time I watched a Ronda fight after reading the article.
-It was her bout against Alexis Davis, the one where Ronda beat Alexis' face so hard, Alexis tried to get up and fight the ref.
+It was her bout against Alexis Davis, the one where Ronda beat Alexis' face so hard that Alexis tried to get up and fight the ref.

 But I wasn't revolted at all; I was captivated.